jadounrahul/kartsnms/doc/Extensions/Applications.md

-After you have enabled the application module, it would be wise to then also enable which applications you want to monitor, in the rare case where LibreNMS does not automatically detect it.
+After you have enabled the application module, it would be wise to then also enable which applications you want to monitor, in the rare case where KartsNMS does not automatically detect it.

-**Note**: Only do this if an application was not auto-discovered by LibreNMS during discovery and polling.
+**Note**: Only do this if an application was not auto-discovered by KartsNMS during discovery and polling.

 ## Enable the application(s) to be discovered